-Windsor Township utilizes several different wastewater sewer facilities depending on the location of a property in the Township.
-There is a wastewater treatment facility in Dimondale that serves all Village properties and some properties in Windsor Township.
-Windsor Township and the Village of Dimondale participate in a Sewer Board to cooperatively address the operation of this system.
-Windsor also utilizes the wastewater treatment facilities located in Lansing, Delhi Township, and Delta Township.
+The Township utilizes several different wastewater sewer facilities depending on the location of a property in the Township.
+There is a wastewater treatment facility in Dimondale that serves all Village properties and some properties in the Township.
+The Township and the Village of Dimondale participate in a Sewer Board to cooperatively address the operation of this system.
+The Township also utilizes the wastewater treatment facilities located in Lansing, Delhi Township, and Delta Township.

-Although most of the Township still operates personal septic tanks, the northern portion of Windsor, where concentrated development occurs, is almost entirely connected to the municipal sewer.
+Although most of the Township development uses personal septic tanks, the northern portion of the Township, where concentrated development occurs, is almost entirely connected to the municipal sewer.
 Sewer access is required in high density developments.

-The majority of residents in the Township obtain their potable water from personal wells.
+The majority of the residents in the Township obtain their potable water from personal wells.